Make pretty hand-painted tea towels for your kitchen and a few more to give as gifts!

 Supplies

-- Flour sack tea towels (I found mine at Walmart and you can also get them here on Amazon).
+- Cotton flour sack tea towels (Find them at Walmart or get them here on Amazon).

 - Fabric paint (Here is a link to the FolkArt set used in this DIY)